SkylineCommunications/dataminer-docs-connectors/connector/doc/Globecast_France_Enhanced_Double_Destination_Transport_Service.md

 ### Connections

 This connector is an enhanced service protocol and uses a virtual connection.
-It can be applied to a service that includes two 'Globecast France Enhanced Single Destination Transport' services.
+It can be applied to a service that includes two "Globecast France Enhanced Single Destination Transport" services.

 ## How to use